simbulus-io/Bounce/README.md

 # Bounce!
 Put your programming knowledge to the test by making an SVG ball do something quirky or creative.
-Familiarize yourself with the single component Vue project and get going!
-You can change anything you want, but you shouldn't need to change much more than bounce.ts and Bounce.vue.
+Familiarize yourself with the single component Vue project and get started!
+You can change anything you want, but your work should mostly just be in bounce.ts.

-Note that the `bounce()` function is called every 100ms, this is where you can start tinkering.
+Inside bounce.ts, there is the `bounce()` function where you can start tinkering.
+Notice that it is called every 100ms.

 # Getting Started
 1. Clone this repo